Westmoreland State Park: New Year, New Park

 Located in the Northern Neck town of Montross, VA, Westmoreland State Park is composed of more than 1,300 acres along a mile and a half of Potomac riverfront.
 Although we have been to Colonial Beach many times (read my homage to this lovely town here), and we even stayed in Montross for a long weekend last fall, this was for some reason our first visit to Westmoreland State Park.
 Had we known what we were missing, we would have visited much sooner.

-We parked at the visitor’s center, which sits on a bluff high above the river.
+We parked at the Visitor Center, which sits on a bluff high above the river.
 Near the parking lot was the entrance to Big Meadow Trail, a .6 mile out-and-back (1.2 miles round trip) trail that leads to Fossil Beach.

 Trailhead